denoland/docs/runtime/reference/web_platform_apis.md

 ### Specifying worker permissions

+:::warning

-::: warning This is an unstable Deno feature.
+This is an unstable Deno feature.
 Learn more about [unstable features](../fundamentals/stability_and_releases.md#unstable-apis).

 :::

 The permissions available for the worker are analogous to the CLI permission